jdanial/NanoPro/README.md

 ## Assembly and Operation
 **NanoPro 1.0** assembly and operation is described in two parts.
 Part 1 describes assembly and validation of **NanoPro 1.0** and is published as follows:

-**Danial, JSH, Lam, JYL, Wu, Y, Woolley, M, Cheetham, MR, Emin, D, and Klenerman, D.**
+**Danial, JSH, Lam, JYL, Wu, Y, Woolley, M, Dimou, E, Cheetham, MR, Emin, D, and Klenerman, D.**
 Constructing a cost-efficient, high-throughput and high-quality single molecule localization microscope for super resolution imaging.
 _Nature Protocols_, 2021.